internetErik/atomic-scss/README.md

 ## Why `atomic-scss` and not some other atomic library?

 Use what makes sense for you.
 This project was optimized for a workflow where I don't know what frameworks, libraries or platforms I will be working on in the future.
-That is, I don't want to assume that I will be using `gulp` or `reactjs` or whatever other platform.
+That is, I don't want to assume that I will be using `gulp` or `React` or whatever other platform.
+As long as I have a way of building SCSS I know that this will work.

 ## Other Recommendations